Managing an Environment

 To pause a set of instances, follow the steps below:

 In the Overview pane, locate the set of instances you want to pause.
 Select the Pause button at the top right of the instance group to pause it.
 You can watch as the instances stop.
-This may take a few moments, depending on the number of instances in the group and AWS current usage.
+This may take a few moments, depending on the number of instances in the group and GCP current usage.
 To resume a set of instances, select the Play button.

 In this example, all file system instances have been paused.

-Pausing an Environment
+Stopping an Environment

-You are incurring AWS charges as long as your environment is running, even if you are not running any jobs on it.
+You are incurring GCP charges as long as your environment is running, even if you are not running any jobs on it.
 If you intend to use an environment again later, you can pause the entire environment to reduce costs.

 In the Overview pane, select your environment name.
-Select the Pause button at the top right of the Overview pane.
+Select the Stop button at the top right of the Overview pane.
 You can watch as the environment stops.
-This may take a few moments, depending on the number of instances in the group and AWS current usage.
+This may take a few moments, depending on the number of instances in the group and GCP current usage.
 When you are ready to run your environment again, select the Play button at the top right of the Overview pane.

 Deleting an Environment